linusg/wsinfo/README.rst

 + Windows 7        | CPython                   | 2.7.12             |
 +------------------+---------------------------+--------------------+

-...but should work cross all common platforms on Python 2.7 and 3.x.
+...but should work across all common platforms on Python 2.7 and 3.x.
 Other success reports are welcome.